T1International does not disseminate diabetes supplies, but we know oganisations that do!

-We really are a global organisation and have connections with people in lots of different countries like Kenya, the United States, India, Syria, and Haiti, to name a few.
+We really are a global organisation and have connections and partners in lots of different countries.
 We’re continually adding to our worldwide type 1 map tool, which you can explore to learn about life with type 1 in other places.
 Don’t see your country?
 Make sure to get in touch so we can include it.

 We support people of all ages living with type 1 diabetes.
 We know that type 1 diabetes does not go away.
 Even if someone is diagnosed as a child, they will have it for the rest of their life.
 Many people are diagnosed with type 1 diabetes as adults, too, so it is important that we support every single person living with type 1 diabetes, no matter what age they are.

 We believe in #healthforall.
 That includes all types of diabetes and all other health conditions.
 We are passionate about collaborative working, and are always looking for ways that we can support other niche health organizations to further shared goals and offer encouragement.